Home » Milan » Leonardo3

 Ticket Cost: € 31 per person

-Want to see famous Italian attractions within 48 hours?
-Buy Milan Pass and get free access to La Scala, the Duomo terraces and museum, The World of Leonardo, and many more!
+Buy This TicketWant to see famous Italian attractions within 48 hours?
+Buy Milan Pass and get free access to La Scala, the Duomo terraces and museum, The World of Leonardo, and much more!

 How to reach Leonardo3

-Musée le Monde de Leonardo is located right in the heart of Milan, close to Duomo di Milano and Sforza Castle (Castello Sforzesco).
+Musée le Monde de Leonardo is located in the heart of Milan, close to Duomo di Milano and Sforza Castle (Castello Sforzesco).

-You can reach Leonardo3 museum Milan by public transport or car.
+You can reach Leonardo3 Museum Milan by public transport or car.

 By Underground Subway